 Use the on-line Proficiency Test scheduler to sign up for a slot.
 You'll receive detailed instructions about what to expect on the test day.

-Fall test sign up begins first Monday in June.
+Fall test sign up begins in mid-June.

 Spring test sign up begins first Monday in December.

 Within a week of taking the test, you will be contacted through e-mail.
 If your test score is 70% or higher, you will earn test-based proficiency credit for PSYC 100.

 If you have any questions about signing up for the PSYC 100 proficiency exam, please contact the Psychology Undergraduate Advising Office at 217-333-6478 or emailing firstname.lastname@example.org.